14 minutes read

 - Afternoon.
 Once we have lunch, it is afternoon.

 - Evening.
-In the evening, the sun goes down, we have dinner, have a shower, brush our teeth, and go to sleep.
+In the evening, the sun goes down, and we have dinner, shower, brush our teeth, and sleep.

 - Use paper clips on a paper plate – divide it into 12 sections, five clips each.
 This paper plate will serve as a “pre-clock.”